aleibovici/datrium_natural_hazard_protection/README.md

 https://home.openweathermap.org/users/sign_up and add to the key to the main.config file.

-Events are logged to main.log
+Events are logged to main.log and docker logs.

 ## Author